Forecast-it/handbook/travel-policy.md

 ### Policy elements
 As our employee, you may need to travel for company purposes.
 This includes trips to:
--   Meet with clients or partners.
+-   Meet with customers or partners.

 -   Attend events, like conferences, where you’ll represent our company.